Azure/AI-in-a-Box/gen-ai/Assistants/api-in-a-box/README.md

 ## Use Case

 Imagine an assistant that helps you figure out your finances, retrieves useful info, and does special functions—all in one go!
-It's like giving your app a brain that keeps getting smarter!

 Using the Assistants API is simple.
 Just tell your assistant what to do, like having a conversation.
 It can understand different file formats, execute code (super techy!), and do all sorts of cool tricks.
 As Azure OpenAI adds more tools, your assistant can do even cooler things.
 It's a fun and easy way to add some brainpower to your GenAI app!